 Pitbull Mixed Breeds

-Below we’ve compiled a list of 21 common and not-so-common Pitbull Terrier Mixed breed pups.
-Because these pups inherit genes from both breeds, there’s no guarantee how their temperament or activity levels will differ from one dog to the next.
+Below we’ve compiled a list of 22 common and not-so-common Pitbull Terrier Mixed breed pups.
+Some may even be considered designer dogs, as they are intentionally bred together to create a unique mix.
+Because these pups inherit genes from both breeds, there’s no guarantee that their temperament or activity levels will differ from one dog to the next.

-Breeds: Australian Cattle Dog & Pitbull Terrier
+Aussie Cattle Pitbull: Australian Cattle Dog Pitbull Terrier Mix

-What do you get when you cross a dog that was bred to herd cattle, with an extremely tough, durable and loyal dog?
-You get a high energy pup that’s ready to work!
-The australian cattle dog is an energetic breed and because it’s part of the working group, you’ll need to be prepared to have tasks to keep this particular cross breed fully entertained and happy.
+What do you get when you cross a dog that was bred to herd cattle with an extremely tough, durable, and loyal dog?
+You get a high-energy pup that’s ready to work.
+The Australian Cattle Dog is an energetic breed, and because it’s part of the working group, you’ll need to be prepared to have tasks to keep this particular crossbreed fully entertained and happy.
 The Aussie Cattle Pitbull is a unique breed that will require a special owner.